dbinoy/amazon-sagemaker-keras-text-classification/README.md

 **Remember, our goal is to accurately predict the category of any news article.
 So, ‘Category’ is our label or target column.
 For this example, we will only use the information contained in the ‘Title’ to predict the category.**

-### LAB 2: Building the SageMaker TensorFlow Container
+### Part 2: Building the SageMaker TensorFlow Container

 Since we are going to be using a custom built container for this workshop, we will need to create it.
 The Amazon SageMaker notebook instance already comes loaded with Docker.
 The SageMaker team has also created the [`sagemaker-tensorflow-container`](https://github.com/aws/sagemaker-tensorflow-container) project that makes it super easy for us to build custom TensorFlow containers that are optimized to run on Amazon SageMaker.
 Similar containers are also available for other widely used ML/DL frameworks as well.